It can be hard to stop being shy when it comes to what you need and denying others what they want. No one likes to say no.

 It’s easy to feel guilty when we say no to people.
 It can feel like we are disappointing them, letting them down, or hurting them in some way.

 It’s important to remember that they are asking you for something.
 Just because they ask does not mean you have to say yes all the time.
 You are not letting them down because you have not promised it to them in the first place.

 You are also not offending them because it is not a no given for personal reasons.
 When you say no, you are simply doing what’s best for you.

 7. You don’t always have to say no

-Learning how to stop being shy when saying no does not mean that you have to say no all the time.
+Avoiding to be overly shy when saying no does not mean that you have to say no all the time.
 If you receive a request you genuinely want to comply with, you should enjoy saying yes.

 Say yes to the things that excite and interest you, especially if you have the time to do them.
-The point of learning how to stop being shy when saying no is so that you do the things that are best for you.
+You need to stop being shy when saying no so that you do the things that are best for you.
 If you think saying yes will be best for you, you should say yes, but say no when it isn’t.

 Saying no is difficult for most of us.

 We naturally enjoy being able to help someone when they need it.
 The important part of how not to be shy when doing what is best for you and turning down requests is to make sure that you are doing what is best for you.
 Your needs are important it is okay to put them first.